3 Characteristics of the Best Athletes

 They may fear losing, but they don’t succumb to that fear, they have an inner confidence that they continually compete.
 It’s one of major characteristics of the best athletes.

-As Jimmy Connors once stated, “I hate to lose, more than I love to win.”
+As Jimmy Connors and many others have stated, “I hate to lose, more than I love to win.”

 3) Another Gear- If you listen to quality sports announcers close enough, they mention how certain players can change speeds.